GTimothee/compare-rags/README.md

 - Link: https://huggingface.co/datasets/m-ric/huggingface_doc
 - Source: https://huggingface.co/learn/cookbook/en/rag_evaluation
 - The idea of the above cookbook was not bad at all: 1) generate db containing data from a 1000 documents and 2) generate a few questions from random chunks in the corpus.
 In a spirit of saving tokens and easier debugging, I decided to only process a few documents, and to evaluate only on that.
 That is why I generated a new test set.
-- Generated evaluation dataset from the first 10 documents of the dataset: https://huggingface.co/datasets/GTimothee/huggingface_doc_qa_10_docs
+- Generated evaluation dataset from the first 10 documents of the dataset (139 questions/answers): https://huggingface.co/datasets/GTimothee/huggingface_doc_qa_10_docs

 ### MultiHopRAG
 // TODO